 Any electronic communication or entertainment device not required for classrooms are prohibited during the school day.
 Students will not be permitted to carry electronic devices during the school day.
 School personnel will confiscate electronic devices immediately and turn them into the main office.
 On the first offense, the student may pick up the device after school and a warning will be issued.
-Second offense, a parent must pick up the electronic device and the student will be given detention.
-Third, and subsequent violations will result in after-school detention or in-school suspension.
+Second offense, the student will be given recess detention.
+Third, and subsequent violations will result in a detention or in-school suspension.